 At Church House we believe successful investment management is about effective risk management.
 To help understanding in this area we explore below some of the different risks associated with investing.
 As professional investment managers we consider all these risk when constructing diversified portfolios and managing our investment funds.

 This is the danger that the value of an investment may not grow at a rate equal to a rise in the cost of goods and services.
 In this scenario, the purchasing power of the investment is reduced.
 This can be a particular challenge for cash investment when interest rates fall below the rate of inflation.

 To raise capital companies and governments can offer investors a fixed income over a specified period, after which they will return the value of the initial investment or capital.
 These investments are known as bonds.
 A danger for bond investors is that the issuer encounters financial difficulties and as a consequence they fail to make income payments or worse still they do not return all of the capital.
 This is known as credit risk.

 Investing often involves holding shares in businesses, either directly or indirectly.
 The fortunes of those companies are not guaranteed, and if they underperform or fail, the value of the investment in them can fall.

 A vital tactic to minimise risk is diversification.
 Concentration risk is the danger of focusing all or a large proportion of your investment in one area.
 This might be the nature of the investment, for example, property or a particular country like the United States.

-Many retirees use investments as a means of generating an income to support essential and discretionary spending.
+Many trusts use investments as a means of generating an income.
 It is not uncommon for the income generated by the investments to be supplemented by withdrawals of the capital.
 Longevity Risk is that the possibility that the money runs out before the need for that income stops.

 Interest Rate Risk